-ELEMENTARY - INTRAMURAL 2023
+ELEMENTARY - INTRAMURAL 2024

-- Consult Risk Management. - This activity page must be presented to the activity provider prior to the activity taking place.
-The activity provider must meet the minimum requirements listed on this page.
+- Consult Disability-Centred Safety if your groups of students include students with disabilities. - Consult Risk Management. - The safety standards for this activity must be presented to the activity provider prior to the activity taking place.
+The activity provider must meet the minimum requirements listed in the safety standards.
 For more information on planning trips using outside providers, consult Outside Activity Providers. - Leisure Swimming at a Designated Swim Area: - Requires that all the relevant procedures and safety standards, listed under the headings Designated Swim Areas, must be followed.
-Consult: Equipment, Clothing/Footwear/Jewellery, Facilities, Special Rules/Instructions, and Supervision, including Supervision Ratios and Qualifications, on the activity page. - Leisure Swimming at a Non-Designated Swim Area: - When it is not possible to follow the requirements for Leisure Swimming at a Designated Swim Area, all relevant procedures and safety standards outlined for the Non-Designated Swim Areas must be followed. - Designated swim areas (waterfront) at camps are governed by Ontario Regulation 503/17 (s.
-24 and 25). - Also consult Outdoor Education (General Procedures).
+Consult: Equipment, Clothing/Footwear/Jewellery, Facilities, Special Rules/Instructions, and Supervision, including Supervision/Monitoring Ratios and Qualifications, on the activity page. - Leisure Swimming at a Non-Designated Swim Area: - When it is not possible to follow the requirements for Leisure Swimming at a Designated Swim Area, all relevant procedures and safety standards outlined for the Non-Designated Swim Areas must be followed.

-- Consult Swimming if the activity occurs in a pool. - Consult Outdoor Education (Swimming Instructional) if during a leisure swimming session the focus moves to Instructional swimming from Leisure swimming, and for a definition of, and safety standards for instructional swimming. - Consult Outdoor Education (Swimming on Watercraft and Land-based Trips) for a definition of and safety standards for swimming at Non-Designated Swim areas in lakes, ponds and rivers when on Outdoor Education watercraft and/or land-based trips.
+- Designated swim areas (waterfront) at camps are governed by Ontario Regulation 503/17 (s.
+24 and 25). - Also consult Outdoor Education (General Procedures). - Consult Swimming if the activity occurs in a pool. - Consult Outdoor Education (Swimming Instructional) if during a leisure swimming session the focus moves to Instructional swimming from Leisure swimming, and for a definition of, and safety standards for instructional swimming. - Consult Outdoor Education (Swimming on Watercraft and Land-based Trips) for a definition of and safety standards for swimming at Non-Designated Swim areas in lakes, ponds and rivers when on Outdoor Education watercraft and/or land-based trips.